DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/gitops/import-repo.md

 ## Import repository

-If the codebase where the manifest file of the continuous deployment application is located is not public, you need to import the registry to the application workbench in advance.
-Application Workbench currently supports two import methods: `Import repository using HTTPS` and `Import repository using SSH`.
+If the codebase where the manifest file of the continuous deployment application is located is not public, you need to import the registry to the App Workbench in advance.
+App Workbench currently supports two import methods: `Import repository using HTTPS` and `Import repository using SSH`.

 ### Import repository using HTTPS

-1. On `Application Workbench` -> `GitOps` -> `Repository` page, click the `Import Repository` button and select `Use HTTPS`.
+1. On `App Workbench` -> `GitOps` -> `Repository` page, click the `Import Repository` button and select `Use HTTPS`.